OraOpenSource/apex-text-messages/README.md

 If you already have a a translated application and you want to use this text messages, then you can Import this application text messages to Prepared Messages

 ## <a name="upload"></a> Upload CSV
 On page Upload CSV you can upload CSV file from [translate-apex.com](http://translate-apex.com).
 Translate-apex.com is an initiative from company [Pretius](http://pretius.com), for community-provided translations for APEX applications.
-Apex Text Messages application is compatible with CSV files, that are availabe at translate-apex.com.
+Apex Text Messages application is compatible with CSV files, that are available at translate-apex.com.
 Uploaded file will be imported into prepared messages.
 Prepared messages are repository of all uploaded and imported messages.
 Once you have a prepared messages, you can import this messages to all other applications.

 ## <a name="import"></a> Import to Prepared
 Alternative to Upload CSV, if you already have a translated application and you want to use this text messages also for all other (future) applications, then you can import this application text messages to Prepared Messages.
 Prepared messages are repository of all uploaded and imported messages.
 Once you have a prepared messages, you can import this messages to all other applications.